mongolab/dex/README.md

                         be searched for queries.
   -p, --profile         flag to examine the MongoDB system.profile collection.
                         If set, the profile collection will be searched for queries.
+URI is required for profile mode.
-  -w, --watch           Instructs Dex to watch the system.profile or log
+  -w, --watch           instructs Dex to watch the system.profile or log
                         (depending on which -p/-f is specified) for entries, rather than processing existing content.
 Upon keyboard interrupt (Ctrl+C) watch terminates and the
                         accumulated output is provided.
+When using watch mode and profile mode together, you must target a specific database using -n "dbname.*"
   -n NAMESPACES, --namespace NAMESPACES
                         a MongoDB namespace (db.collection).
 Can be provided multiple times.
 This option creates a filter, and